Gov. Inslee extends statewide school closure order through end of school year.

 Children at high risk for severe complications from COVID-19—like a compromised immune system or respiratory conditions like severe asthma—should stay home.
 When in doubt, consult the child’s doctor for guidance.

-Where can I find more information about school closures?Learn more about school closures.
+Where can I find more information about school closures?Learn more about school closures or contact your school district.

-Do custodial staff need to continue cleaning and disinfecting schools now that they are closed?No. Schools should clean during this 6 week closure like they would for an extended spring break.
-Staff doesn't need to clean and disinfect an empty building.
+Do custodial staff need to continue cleaning and disinfecting schools now that they are closed?No. Schools should clean during closures like they would for an extended spring break.
+Staff don't need to clean and disinfect an empty building.
 Schools should save cleaning supplies for when they are needed.

 Should custodians wear personal protective equipment (PPE) when they clean and sanitize?If custodians must continue work at schools, they should follow their school’s PPE policies when they clean and sanitize.